 For another approach, take a look at Benjamin Kapelushnik, a teenager whose online sneaker-selling business has attracted celebrity customers and given him an income of over a million dollars per year.
 He didn’t need to go through traditional channels to achieve that success.
 He built an online store, forgoing regular retail partnerships, and hit it big using Snapchat as a promotional platform.
 Anyone anywhere in the world can turn to social media for marketing — it’s the great equalizer.

 Given enough time, digital transformation is an inevitability, but older generations are (understandably) prone to sticking with what they know.
 As such, the onus falls upon young people to show what can be done with a forward-thinking business model, and that’s exactly what they’re doing on a global level.

-Kayleigh Alexandra is a senior writer at Micro Startups, a site all about solopreneurs, startups, and small businesses.
+Kayleigh Alexandra is a part-time writer at Writerzone and senior writer at Micro Startups, a site all about solopreneurs, startups, and small businesses.
 We love spreading the good word about hard-working entrepreneurs from around the world.
 Check out our blog for the latest marketing insights from top experts and inspiring startup stories @getmicrostarted.

 - Are you passionate about Digital Transformation?